AddSearch/search-ui/README.md

 ### Autocomplete dropdown
 Show suggested keyword, direct hits, or both under the search field as the keyword is being typed.
+The default autocomplete template supports search suggestions.
+Create your own template to show search results.
+Search suggestions need to be enabled from the AddSearch Dashboard before they are shown.

 ```js
   searchui.autocomplete({